 - You can extend the final rise by putting your dough in the fridge overnight for 8-16 hours.
 (This is also handy to let the sour flavor develop, and it lets you bake fresh bread first thing in the morning!)

-- Place your dutch oven or bread baker in the oven and pre-heat to 500F/260C.
+- Place a heavy covered dutch oven or bread baker in the oven and preheat to 500°F/260°C.

-- Remove bowl from fridge if you did overnight rise (no need to let it come to room temp first).
+- Remove bowl with dough from fridge if you did an overnight rise (no need to let it come to room temp first).

 - Dust the bottom of the dutch oven or bread baker with flour, and then invert your dough into it (rough side should be down).

-- Score the top of the dough with serrated knife or bread lame.
+- Score the top of the dough with a serrated knife or bread lame.

-- Cover the dutch oven and put it back in the oven
+- Cover the dutch oven and slide it back in the oven.

 - Turn the oven temperature down to 450°F/232°C.

 - Bake covered for 20 minutes.

-- Remove from oven/dutch oven, and let cool on baking rack.
+- Remove bread from oven and dutch oven, and let cool on baking rack.